 Info: Part of the largest fresh water barrier beach system in New York State.
 Two viewing towers, two dune walk-over areas, white sands, Lots of diversity, not far from the Black Pond Trail.
-Once you come out onto the beach, if you go left and walk a distance you will find another elevated trail over the dunes leading to the inland lake (see pic above).
+Once you come out onto the beach, if you go left and walk a distance you will find another elevated trail over the dunes leading to the inland lake (see pic below).

 Directions/Location: Take Route 3 South from Watertown about 20 miles until you get to the entrance to Southwick Beach State Park, go past the Southwick entrance and turn right at Pierrepont Place and enter the trails at Lakeview Pond.
 Once on the trail to get to the beach go about 1.44 miles, to get to Southwick Beach trail take a right near the end of the trail (a short distance before the beach).

 There is also another trail approximately 3.5 miles south on Route 3 from the corner of Pierrepont Place Road and Route 3, this has some historic markers, a porta-potty, an accessible observation area at the end, multiple benches along the trail, fishing, canoe access, and follows mostly along the South Sandy Creek.

 (click on the small car icon in the upper right of the amp windows below, to get directions).